THE 360 ROUTE

 Lunch RV Point: Cala del Pilar (“07 026 post”) and the pick up point if you can’t continue - we’ll have water here waiting!

-On day 4 we drop you back 9 miles to Cala Morell to finish off the north of the island in style with a lunch time arrival in the historic city of Ciutadella (or “Old town”) which we’re sure you’ll want to have a bit of look around.
-After a lovely al fresco lunch, the end of the day is just 3 miles to the south in Cala Blanca.
-A great ‘recovery’ day!
+On day 4 we drop you back 12 miles (by road) to Cala Morell to finish off the north of the island in style with a lunch time arrival in the historic city of Ciutadella (or “Old town”) which we’re sure you’ll want to have a bit of look around.
+After a lovely al fresco lunch, the end of the day is just 8 miles to the south in Cala n’Bosch.
+This is a longer day with lots of pavement pounding but, once you return into civilisation, it is flat with a short few miles of off road track between Cala Blanca and Cala n’Bosch.

 Hilly or Flat: A bit of climb to get to elevation and then you’ll stay up on the cliffs.
-Then, it’s all pavements for the last 4 miles.
+Then, it’s a long section of pavements through Ciutadella before returning back onto off road track for the final 8 miles down to Cala n’Bosch

-Any shops or supermarkets?: Yes, the very large town of Ciutadella
+Any shops or supermarkets?: Yes, the very large towns of Cala Blanes, Ciutadella, Cala Blanca and Cala n’Bosch

-End of day hotel: Sagitario Playa, Cala Blanca (by foot)
+End of day hotel: Globales Cala n’Bosch (by foot)

-DAY 5: The ‘finally it’s flat’ beach day – Cala Blanca to Cala Galdana* (0830 hrs start)
+DAY 5: The ‘finally it’s flat’ beach day – Cala n’Bosch to Cala Galdana* (0900 hrs start)

-On day 5, you get to breathe a sigh of relief as the terrain flattens right out to coastal pavements, flat off road pathway and a few more urbanisations.
-Looking west you will see the neighbouring Mallorca and take in the lovely Cap d’Artrutx lighthouse.
-Onto Cala n Bosc for lunchtime and then it’s just a day of glorious beaches with LOADS of opportunities to swim at 5 or 6 different beaches if you wanted to!
-Some people even do this day in flip flops or sandals.
+On day 5, you get to breathe a sigh of relief as the terrain flattens right out to back beach coastal paths, boardwalks, and forest.
+Onto Platja Macarella for lunchtime after a day of glorious beaches with LOADS of opportunities to swim!
+Some people even do this day in flip flops or sandals; although that’s NOT a recommendation!

-Hilly or Flat: Mainly flat with a few easy hills and LOTS of amazing beaches
+Hilly or Flat: Mainly gentle undulations with a few easy hills and LOTS of amazing beaches

-Lunch RV Point: N/A. Road access to the Cami de Cavalls is very poor after Cala n Bosc so we recommend having brunch/ a snack there from one of the many shops or cafes
+Lunch RV Point: N/A. Road access to the Cami de Cavalls is very poor after Cala n Bosch so we recommend having brunch/ a snack at Bar Susy on Platja Macarella at 9 miles in

 Any shops or supermarkets?: Yes, but not after Cala n Bosc